De-Dollarization: How Chinese Yuan Is Bringing the US Dollar Down

 Source – CNBC

 The United States dollar (USD) has been the world’s reserve currency for the longest time.
 Several governments have previously challenged the dollar.
-But the United States only grew stronger, forcing a number of nations to jointly roll out a currency to uphold de-dollarization.
+However, as the United States grew stronger, several nations were forced to roll out a currency to jointly uphold de-dollarisation.

 Amidst this, China has been keeping at it, as the Chinese yuan is emerging as a prominent contender in the reserve currency race.